Effective communication strategies? Use your data

 ‘A good meal defines whether it’s a good work day or not!’, was one of the comments the leaders got from employees.

-“Yeah, food is a very important part of our Mexican culture”, he says.
-“We realized that some of our workers didn’t eat to well at home because they prioritize feeding their family.”
+“Yeah, good food is a very important part of our Mexican culture”, he says.
+“We realized that some of our workers didn’t eat to well at home.
+This was because they prioritize feeding their family.”

-Lohmann-Koester listened to their workers and hence introduced a symbolic price in their Mexican canteen so workers could get two meals at work.
+Lohmann-Koester listened to their workers.
+Hence they introduced a symbolic price in their Mexican canteen so workers could get two meals at work.

 “It’s not totally free for them.
 But it’s really cheap and they get good meals, prepared by people who know how to prepare nice food.
 Our employees really appreciate it.”, says Dirk.